veganhacktivists/mydailydozen/readme.md

 ### Contributing

+This is maintained by Team Broccoli at the Vegan Hacktivists.
+[Trello Board](https://trello.com/b/9oznzWwy/mydailydozenorg)

-If you would like to help out, the single biggest thing you could do is make an account on [MyDailyDozen](https://mydailydozen.org) and make a GitHub issue for anything you could think of being improved.
+If you'd like to help out, the single biggest thing you could do is make an account on [MyDailyDozen](https://mydailydozen.org) and make a Trello card for anything you could think of being improved.

-If you have an hour or two free and want to help out more, feel free to set up the project and make a PR for an open issue.
+If you have an hour or two free and want to help out more, feel free to set up the project and make a PR for an open Trello card.

+Huge thanks to everyone who has contributed or participated in this project.
+[A lot of people](https://veganhacktivists.org/team) have done a massive amount to get this to where it is in varying capacities.
+If you aren't on there and would like to be, send us an email or message us on Discord.

 ### Setting up the Project